-Ana Kourchenko is a Local Coordinator at the Institute for Integrated Transitions (IFIT) in Mexico City.
+Ana Kourchenko is a Local Coordinator at the Institute for Integrated Transitions (IFIT) for the Mexican Brain Trust and is based in Mexico City.

-She has extensive prior experience working on multisectorial projects related to partnerships building, community empowerment, project coordination, social development, content creation, and program design, and evaluation and implementation.
-She has focused particularly on immigration and gender Issues, including community work with rural Mexican populations, migrant Hispanic communities in the US, and rural artisans in India.
-Ana has also been actively involved for over five years with a Mexican organization that seeks to end modern day slavery, especially related to sexual exploitation.
+She has prior experience working on multisectorial projects related to partnerships building, community empowerment, project coordination, social development, content creation, and program design, and evaluation and implementation.
+She has focused particularly on immigration and gender issues, including community work with rural Mexican populations, migrant Hispanic communities in the US, and rural artisans in India.
+Ana has also been actively involved for over six years with a Mexican organization that seeks to end modern day slavery, especially related to sexual exploitation.

 Working languages: Spanish, English, German and Italian